 For boarders, DLD college is their home away from home, we strive to provide a caring, inclusive, and nurturing environment.
 Welfare provision to our students extends beyond the college day ensuring that our dedicated boarding team are supporting students in their studies, in creating and maintaining friendships, and learning the life skills necessary to progress.

 ‘Students like being at the college and are very happy with the personal support they receive; they feel well looked after and are very appreciative of the help and guidance given generously by the staff.
 They develop strong personal skills in a pleasant, family atmosphere.
 The wide mix of nationalities works well together in a friendly, safe and supportive environment.’

 “DLD is an awesome college, it is one of the best in London.
 I found it surprisingly easy to settle into college life as everyone is friendly, supportive and easy to approach.” – Karabo Sankoloba, AS Level Student, 2015

-Our dedicated team of boarding staff are led by our Director of Boarding, Steve Tyler.
+Our dedicated team of boarding staff are led by our Director of Boarding, John Taylor.
 Each student receives support from a member of the team not only during regular boarding hours but at scheduled meetings each week.
 The Houseparents act as the first contact for boarders outside of teaching hours, each Houseparents aims to be approachable, friendly, and welcoming to support the boarders in their home away from home.